Awesome Mausam: Plot

 This love story between a Hindu boy, Rahul Sharma (Rahul Romy Sharma) and Muslim girl, Ghazal Siddiqui (Ambalika Sarkar) invokes the ‘Laila-Majnu’ track to drive home its legendary leanings.
 Unfortunately there's really nothing much to recommend here save for a few lines of stinging thought-provoking dialogue.

 Rahul and Ghazal perform the Laila-Majnu play in their college and eventually fall in love.
 But the girl's uneducated, successful land shark, father, Siddiqui (Mukesh Tiwari) is livid about the pairing and puts up hurdles in their way.
-An NGO, basically a website tiled ‘Love Guard,’ started by Arjun (Manmohan tiwari) – a love-loss survivor, hopes to help and protect such couples achieve happily ever after.
+An NGO, basically a website titled 'Love Guard', started by Arjun (Manmohan tiwari) – a love-loss survivor, hopes to help and protect such couples achieve happily ever after.
 Suunil R Kumar played and important role as a friend of Rahul in the college premises till tragedy happens with him.
 A comedy scene has been performed by "Raja Mishra" with the catch phrase "got it" to lighten the mood of the audience.
 Rahul and Ghazal seek out his help but will that be enough to withstand the entire onslaught that Siddiqui has in store for them?

 This film delivers its plea for Hindu-Muslim amity without much finesse or interest, it has all been done before and love stories of this nature and bent have become stale and passé.
 The lead performers are also not significantly worthy.